Association of African Air Forces: African Air Chiefs Symposium

 A function of the Association is to help assemble and advocate partnerships during the annual African Air Chiefs Symposium, hosted in a different African country each year.
 The symposium serves as a premier event for fostering trust and cooperation.
 At AACS, the AAAF members approve collaborative directives for their respective designated Liaison Officers (LNOs) to work on each year together.

 Addis Ababa, Ethiopia, April 2011: United States Air Forces Africa (AFAFRICA), in cooperation with the Africa Center for Strategic Studies (ACSS), hosted the inaugural African Air Chiefs Conference from 25 to 28 April 2011.
-This event was an opportunity to explore contemporary air domain challenges faced by African Air Forces and discuss the conference's central theme, Building Air Partnerships Across Africa.
+This event was an opportunity to explore contemporary air domain challenges and discuss the conference's central theme, Building Air Partnerships Across Africa.
 The Conference was attended by forty-one participants and sixty-one observers representing twenty-four African countries.
 The conference aimed to provide African Air Chiefs and other senior-level military leaders with an opportunity to build rapport and discuss their shared air safety and security challenges.
 Throughout the conference, attendees contributed a diversity of perspectives and exchanged ideas aimed at enhancing Africa's ability to manage its air domain.

 Dakar, Senegal, August 2012: The United States Air Forces Europe (USAFE) and the Senegalese Air Force, with support from the Africa Center for Strategic Studies, hosted the North/West African Regional Air Chief's Conference with the theme "Beyond partnerships: Building Operational Frameworks for Cooperation".
 The conference goals were to continue the strategic dialogue started at the 2011 African Air Chiefs Conference at the regional level and provide a vehicle to increase cooperation among West and North African Air Forces.
 Specifically, the conference provided a forum to foster multilateral dialogue regarding common challenges in the Trans-Sahel region and promoted collective security efforts within the region.

 Accra, Ghana, August 2013: The U.S. 3rd Air Force commander and the Ghanaian Chief of Air Staff hosted the Regional Air Chiefs Symposium at the Kofi Annan International Peacekeeping Training Center.